 Ah, the devil is in the details.
-And it turns out that implementation is the domain of details, so the devil can wreck all sorts of havoc on you when you doing things in the world.
+And it turns out that implementation is the domain of details, so the devil can wreak all sorts of havoc on you when you do things in the world.

-So, first, it’s not that I’m no longer email marketing.
-I’m done generating content that just lives in email.
-I’ll publish here and you’ll get it however you want via Feedblitz (referral link).
-This implements my dual assumptions for the obituary: if it’s worth writing about in email, it’s worth writing about here – and vice versa.
+So, first, it’s not that I’m no longer doing email marketing.
+It’s that I’m done generating content that lives only in email.
+I’ll publish here and you’ll get the post however you want via Feedblitz.
+This system implements my dual assumptions for the obituary: if something is worth writing about in email, it’s worth writing about here, and vice versa.

 But behind the scenes were many different autoresponder series for different topics.
 I was starting to build out more.
-Then there were the challenges with getting people from one series to the other and keeping up with who knew what and how each thing lead to other things.
+Then there were the challenges of getting people from one series to the others and keeping up with who knew what and how each thing led to other things.

 Think that’s complex?
 Keep in mind that there’s a lot I want to do here on the blog and I’ve got a few books queued up.
-This is the “multiple nested nested editorial calendars and the blog” that I reference in the Obituary.
+This is the “multiple nested editorial calendars and the blog” that I mentioned in the Obituary.

 Something had to go.

-Also keep in mind that I’ve never liked the experience of getting all that content in the email marketing systems, regardless of which one it was.
+Also keep in mind that I’ve never liked the experience of getting all that content into the email marketing system, regardless of which one it was.
 I’ve been paying people to do it because my primary job has been to create content, not get it loaded up in an email marketing system.

-For even more context, over the last 4 years, I estimate that I’ve spent over 800 of my hours and around $20k in paying for the solutions themselves and the people to help manage them.
+For even more context, over the last four years, I estimate that I’ve spent more than 800 of my hours and around $20k in paying for the solutions themselves and the people to help manage them.
 Granted, a lot of this has to do with the particular ways I was using those services and I didn’t lose money, per se, but I could’ve used those resources in different ways.

 That’s where the exasperation came from.
-I’ll write about the two hour rule within the next two weeks, but, needless to say, there’s a lot I could of done with those hours.
+I’ll write about the two-hour rule within the next two weeks, but needless to say, there’s a lot I could have done with those hours.
 That’s 400 posts, at least.
-At least 5 books.
+At least five books.

 That’s where the hope and excitement comes in.
 Finally!
 I get to do what I and you want me to do!